jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

+Be sure the read right to the files exists.
 Then, if needed, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p` option in `run-ghg-master.sh`.
 To produce the PartyProfile  result file  filled with the GHG inventory results (the option `-x`) type the two commands:

 	(lukeghg) prompt% convertutf8 -f crf/'*.csv'
 	(lukeghg) prompt% run-ghg-master.sh > Import.log 2> Error.log